netidx/netidx-book/src/overview.md

 Sometimes a name like `.../battery_sense_voltage` is published deep in the hierarchy and it's parents are just structure.
-Unlike the filesystem the resolver server will create and delete those structural containers automatically, there is no need to manually manage them.
+Unlike the file system the resolver server will create and delete those structural containers automatically, there is no need to manually manage them.

 The term 'points to' is literal.
-In netidx the actual data is completely seperate from the names.
+In netidx the actual data is completely separate from the names.
 The names are stored in the resolver server cluster.
 Each name points to the ip address and port of the publisher that actually has the data.